jlynn81/EmeraldHeartLighthouseCollection/README.md

 Emerald Heart Lighthouse Collection Website

-Load and Instal the MAMP server, place the file named Emerald Heart Lighthouse Collection File into the htdocs folder via this path...
+Load and Install the MAMP server, place the file named Emerald Heart Lighthouse Collection File into the htdocs folder via this path...

 	Applications